elixir-europe/rdmkit/pages/your_tasks/federated_learning.md

 * **Safe data**: de-identify and harmonise data so that each site satisfies minimum quality and confidentiality standards.
 Use common phenotype dictionaries and perform quality control before including data in a federated study.
 Note that this requirement applies equally to pooled-data approaches; what is specific to FL is that the data never leaves its origin.
 * **Safe projects**: approve analyses only if they offer public benefit and respect data sensitivity.
 Ethical approvals and data-sharing agreements should be in place for every federated run, with minimum clauses covering purpose limitation, data retention periods and breach notification protocols.
 The EDPS TechDispatch on FL {% cite edps2025 %} provides regulatory context and legal framework requirements.
 * **Safe people**: ensure that participating researchers are authorised and trained.
 Users should authenticate via OIDC and sign terms that outline acceptable use.
-* **Safe settings**: execute computations in secure environments.
-EUCAIM's federated processing platform, for example, orchestrates tasks through middleware so that data remain within secure nodes.
+* **Safe settings**: execute computations in secure environments. {% tool "eucaim" %}'s federated processing platform, for example, orchestrates tasks through middleware so that data remain within secure nodes.
 * **Safe outputs**: export only aggregated model parameters or summary statistics.
 Outputs should be screened to ensure that no individual contributions can be reconstructed.
 * **Provenance logging**: each Beacon or Search query can be captured as a `DataDownload` entity inside the Five-Safes RO-Crate so that auditors can trace who accessed which variant count {% cite beacon_v2 %}.
 A full JSON profile and example crates are available {% cite rocrate_fivesafes2023 %}.
 * **Data protection impact assessment (DPIA)**: run a DPIA before production.
 Free templates are provided by the [ICO DPIA template](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/data-protection-impact-assessments-dpias/) {% cite ico2024dpia %} and the [CNIL PIA kit](https://www.cnil.fr/en/privacy-impact-assessment-pia) {% cite cnil2024pia %}.